by Michael Thiel and Sarah Wagner

 Summary

-When designing equipment for Pharmaceutical Manufacturing (the pharmaceutical market) many factors need to be considered.
+When designing Pharmaceutical Manufacturing (the pharmaceutical market) equipment many factors need to be considered.
 At HaF, we have a passion for equipment design and sanitary applications.
 Our design philosophy is summed up as “Tool-Free -Quick-Take-Apart®”.

 HaF cares about the operator that will use our equipment for years to come.
 CONTACT US today to discuss your pharmaceutical manufacturing equipment needs.